PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 metadata behavior, phase position, arguments, and no-op behavior.
 Production changes were then limited to the characterized boundary.

+The latest four records cover the terminal boundary StridedSlice/QDQ/Concat, Swish residual/Concat, Dequantize/Logistic/Mul/Quantize, and Swish QDQ-island cleanup observations.
+They remain consecutive between the terminal Slice/Concat recovery composite and InstanceNorm cleanup.

 Structural tests also ensure that:

 - raw duplicated operation pairs no longer remain at migrated sites;
-- all 97 phase IDs and owners appear in deterministic source order;
+- all 101 phase IDs and owners appear in deterministic source order;
 - old unconsumed result targets are absent from the lowerer;
 - the bounded store does not alias caller mappings or snapshots;
 - diagnostics and public output contracts remain independent of the store.